rozeensubedi/2024-netlify-cms-and-gatsby-Blocks/content/about-us/about-us.md

 ---
-title: Amazing Business Solution Whatever Your Needs
+aboutUsTitle: Amazing Business Solution Whatever Your Needs
-semi-title: About us
+aboutUsSemiTitle: About us
-description: Real innovations and a positive customer experience are the heart of successful communication.
+aboutUsDescription: Real innovations and a positive customer experience are the heart of successful communication.
 No fake products and services.
 ---